A novel understanding of the role of plasma-molecular kinetics on divertor power exhaust: Abstract

 \section{Abstract}

 During detachment, a buffer of neutral atoms and molecules builds up between the target and the ionising plasma.
 Collisions between the plasma and the molecules play an important role in the detachment process.
-Studies of plasma-molecular kinetics indicate that the gas temperature is increased during detachment for a wide range of conditions on the MAST-U and TCV tokamaks.
+Studies of plasma-molecular kinetics indicate that the gas temperature increases during deepening detachment for a wide range of conditions on the MAST-U and TCV tokamaks.
 This is related to an increased $\mathrm{D}_2$ lifetime during detachment, leading to more plasma-molecule collisions that raise the molecular temperature.
-Such collisions subsequently result in significant power and momentum losses to the divertor plasma during detachment.
+Such collisions subsequently result in power and momentum losses from the divertor plasma during detachment.
 Using a simplified inference, these losses are estimated using the rotational temperature, neutral pressure and ionisation front position.
-Significant power losses (about $10\%$ of $P_{SOL}$) and dominant momentum losses (majority of the upstream pressure) from plasma-molecule collisions are inferred experimentally in long-legged, strongly baffled, detached divertors (MAST-U Super-X divertor), consistent with SOLPS-ITER simulations.
-The vibrational distribution obtained is compared with an Eirene-like collisional-radiative model setup, indicating some qualitative agreements and disagreements, potentially highlighting model gaps.
+Significant power losses (about $10\%$ of $P_{SOL}$) and dominant momentum losses (majority of the upstream pressure) from plasma-molecule collisions are inferred experimentally in long-legged, strongly baffled, detached divertors (MAST-U Super-X divertor).
+These findings are consistent with SOLPS-ITER simulations (about $15\%$ of $P_{SOL}$, and $65\%$ of upstream pressure).
+Simulations also suggest that $40–50\%$ of the power crossing the ionisation front is lost downstream.
+The vibrational distribution obtained is compared with a collisional-radiative model setup using the same rate data as SOLPS-ITER, indicating some qualitative agreements and disagreements, potentially highlighting model gaps with regard to the default rates used.

 These interpretations highlight the importance of plasma-molecular collisions, leading to power and momentum losses during detachment.
-Our analysis and reduced modelling of these processes provide further insights into detachment control observations, the workings of long-legged divertors and divertor power balance.